soltros/ollama-chatbot-daemon/README.md

 # ollama-chatbot-daemon
 A simple Ollama Chatbot Python-based daemon.
-Is capable of running the Chatbot Ollama program without the need to keep a terminal open.

 To run, ensure you have:
 - Ollama set up on your Linux system.
 - Cloned [chatbot-ollama](https://github.com/ivanfioravanti/chatbot-ollama) to your system, and used ``npm ci`` to install the required dependencies.